Tyson Fury Vs Deontay Wilder Predictions From Foreman, Holyfield, ‘Iron Mike’ and Other Legends

 From fans to promotional executives to fighters and the greater boxing world abound, all focus will be on what transpires when WBC heavyweight titleholder Deontay Wilder (40-0, 39 KO) takes on lineal British champ Tyson Fury (27-0, 19 KO) in a battle of the undefeated on Saturday night, December 1.
-Many of those who’ve themselves been under the big lights will be tuning in, and as CBS Sports reports, them having been in the same predicament isn’t necessarily translating to the ring veterans having a unanimous take on how the contest will conclude.
+Many of those who’ve themselves been under the big lights will be tuning in, and as CBS Sports reports, having been in the same predicament isn’t necessarily translating to the ring veterans having a unanimous take on how the contest will conclude.

-Seeing how both Wilder and Fury are legitimate A-List opponents, and their styles are vastly different – most of the professionals who’ve weighed in on the Showtime Pay-Per-View bout imagine it will be a tough bout that can go any which way depending on an assortment of factors.
+Seeing how both Wilder and Fury are legitimate A-List opponents, and their styles are vastly different, most of the professionals who’ve weighed in on the Showtime Pay-Per-View bout imagine it will be a tough bout that can go any which way depending on an assortment of factors.

 Among the undecided are notable ex-heavyweight champions Evander Holyfield, Lennox Lewis, and Chris Bird; former super middleweight king Carl Froch; and Gennady Golovkin’s trainer Abel Sanchez.
 All of the aforementioned figures underscore the fact that with a nearly perfect knockout record, Wilder can put any man on his back at any given moment.
 Yet they each point out that Fury is the more technically proficient of the two, and is yet to have been solved in a battle that goes the distance.